flwmxd/WzTools/README.md

 ### ensure you have installed cmake

 ```
-1. use build.sh to buid
+1. use build.sh to build
 ```

 or